JonathanCruze/League-of-Legends-10-minutos-impact/README.md

 `Level:` Champion level.
 Start at 1.
 Max is 18.

-# CLASSIFYING LOL RANKED GAMES BY LOOKING AT THE FIRST 10 MINUTES WORTH OF DATA
+# CLASSIFYING LOL HIGH-ELO RANKED GAMES BY LOOKING AT THE FIRST 10 MINUTES WORTH OF DATA
 This is my Logisitic Regression aproach to predicting the result of League of Legends first 10 minutes matches

 This model works by using `Logistic Regressions` in Python `Python 3.7.13`.